EugeneYo/Pokemon-Journal/README.md

 # Description

 - A very simple console based pokemon journal
+- This system is built to record the journal of hunters
+- A more organized structure project from this [repo](https://github.com/EugeneYo/CppRelated)

 # Table of Contents

 - [Table of Contents](#table-of-contents)
 - [Install Instructions](#install-instructions)